charlotte-miller/social-devotional/README.md

 * * * Q&A
 * * * Block / Soft-delete user

-* Recommendation Engine

 * Develop group leaders
+* * Allow the leader to moderate 'blocks'
+* * Provide a dashboard w/ charts and stats on their activity
 * * Automatically nominate active members

+* Recommendation Engine

 ## TODO
 * lesson and meeting to_params using position - verify routes and update controllers